Sainte-Anne-de-la-Pocatière

-Sainte-Anne-de-la-Pocatière (/fr/) is a neighbourhood within the city of La Pocatière in the Canadian province of Quebec, located in the Kamouraska Regional County Municipality.
-It was a parish municipality from 1855 to 2025.
+Sainte-Anne-de-la-Pocatière (/fr/) is a former parish municipality in the Canadian province of Quebec, located in the Kamouraska Regional County Municipality.

+In 2025, it merged with La Pocatière and Saint-Onésime-d'Ixworth.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Sainte-Anne-de-la-Pocatière had a population of 1597 living in 681 of its 717 total private dwellings, a change of from its 2016 population of 1636.
 With a land area of 54.78 km2, it had a population density of in 2021.